Getting started with the ScalePad API

 "next_cursor": "kLTRkMDItODI0NC01ZDI4"

-• next_cursor refers to the pointer used to fetch the next page of records, if more records are available
+datarefers to the data returned by the query, as an arraytotal_countrefers to the total count of all recordsnext_cursorrefers to the pointer used to fetch the next page of records, if more records are available

 Example